Paradoxdotexe/vade-mecum/src/pages/docs/docs.md

 | **Titan**     | -3       | Extremely challenging/unlikely               | Your nemesis       |

 > Actions that fall outside the bounds of these difficulties should not be given skill checks.
-> An action harder than Titan would be an immediate failure and an action easier than Trivial would be an immediate success.
+> An action harder than Titan would automatically fail and an action easier than Trivial would automatically succeed.

 After a player rolls their dice, they can evaluate the outcome based on the highest die they rolled.
 In the examples below, we look at a player rolling an Athletics check to scale a cliff.